Zinc Oxide For Babies: Safety, Uses, And Precautions To Take

 1. Is zinc oxide safe for a baby’s face?

 Zinc oxide is an active ingredient in calamine lotion.
 And according to a study, calamine lotion was applied to the baby’s face and other body parts to relieve itchiness, and it didn’t have any side effects.
-Therefore, you may apply lotions and creams containing zinc oxide on your baby’s face (12).
+Therefore, you may apply zinc oxide creams and lotions on newborns, even on the face (12).
 However, check with your pediatrician on the quantity.

 2. Is zinc good for newborns?